Where to Go for a Drink in Queenstown

 Location: 8 Brecon Street

 It’s not all going on in Queenstown centre, you know.
 Hamills is a popular bar and restaurant in the Remarkables Park.
-They have regular drinks offers and happy hour, which you can enjoy while taking in the view of The Remarkables mountains.
+While it’s known as a bustling family restaurant during the day, come evening it transforms into a spot where you can enjoy a quiet pint alongside quality food.

 Location: Remarkables Park Shopping Centre 1 Hawthorne Drive